badlands-model/badlands/badlands/docs/cite.rst

 Ding X.: *Towards sequence stratigraphy 2.0: Dynamic topography, sea level change and sediment transfer from source to sink*, **PhD Thesis**, `20665`_, University of Sydney, 2019.

+Thran, A.: *Understanding the influence of passive continental margin geometry on shallow and deep hydrodynamic and sedimentary processes*, **PhD Thesis**, University of Sydney, 2020.

+Gilbert, L.: *Modelling the impacts of relative sea level and precipitation changes on the development of the Burdekin river system delta during the Holocene*, **Master**, University of Sydney, 2020.

+Garrett, R.: *Constraining upland erodibility and marine deposition: source-to-sink sediment transfer in the Gulf of Papua*, **PhD Thesis**, University of Sydney, 2020.

 .. _`1534`: https://scholar.colorado.edu/honr_theses/1534